maelys-mcardle/snowflake/docs/language-reference.md

 ---  ---------  --------------  -----------
 15    []        BANK            Stores an empty array into BANK.
 50   +[]        BANK1   BANK2   Moves the contents of BANK2 into a
-                                new first item of the BANK1 array.
+                        LITERAL new first item of the BANK1 array.
 51   []+        BANK1   BANK2   Moves the contents of BANK2 into a
-                                new last item of the BANK1 array.
+                        LITERAL new last item of the BANK1 array.
 52   -[]        BANK1   BANK2   Moves the first item of the BANK1 array
-                                into BANK2.
+                        LITERAL into BANK2.
 53   []-        BANK1   BANK2   Moves the last item of the BANK1 array
-                                into BANK2.
+                        LITERAL into BANK2.
 54   >[]        BANK1   BANK2   Moves the first item of the BANK1 array
-                                to the index specified in BANK2.
+                        LITERAL to the index specified in BANK2.
 55   []<        BANK1   BANK2   Moves the last item of the BANK1 array
-                                to the index specified in BANK2.
+                        LITERAL to the index specified in BANK2.
 56   [<]        BANK1   BANK2   Moves an item at the index specified in BANK2
-                                to the first item of the array BANK1.
+                        LITERAL to the first item of the array BANK1.
 57   [>]        BANK1   BANK2   Moves an item at the index specified in BANK2
-                                to the last item of the array BANK1.
+                        LITERAL to the last item of the array BANK1.

 Note: These instructions are only performed on ARRAY types.
       All other types are ignored.
 Instruction is ignored if the